iuryt/swot_southbrazil_flooding/README.md

 - Analyzing extreme rain events and large-scale atmospheric conditions that contributed to the flood.

 ## Datasets

+The subset data can be accessed at [Zenodo](https://zenodo.org/records/13730012)

 We used a range of datasets to conduct our analysis: